Borassus madagascariensis

 Borassus madagascariensis is a species in the palm family Arecales endemic to Madagascar.

-The palm is native to western Madagascar, where it is found along lowland watercourses in the dry forests below 100 meters elevation.
+The palm is native to western Madagascar, where it is found along lowland watercourses in the dry forests below 100 m elevation.
 It has a fragmented distribution and is known from only five locations.

 The palm heart and newly germinated seedlings are edible, and an alcoholic drink is produced from the fruit.